tnunnink/L5Sharp/README.md

 # L5Sharp

 C# object oriented API for querying and manipulating RSLogix L5X import/export files.
 The primary purpose of this library is to aid in the creation of tools that automate tasks related RSLogix PLC development.
 This project is still under development.
-If yu would like to contribute or have feedback please reach out.
+If you would like to contribute or have feedback, please reach out.
 If you like the progress being made, please leave a start.
 Thanks!

 ## Usage/Examples